 The secret for tall, tender biscuits

-These incredible vegan cloud biscuits take only 7 basic pantry items and come together easily.
+These incredible vegan biscuits take only 7 basic pantry items and come together easily.
 They are simple, fast, and super delicious!
 For the flakiest, most tender, tallest biscuits, I get the best results when the butter is cold, the oven is hot, and I don't overwork the dough.

 Top 5 tips for perfect biscuits

 - Preheat the oven.
 You want it hot so the biscuits rise up!

 - Keep the ingredients cold (dairy free butter and plant based milk).

 - Cut the butter into the dough until pea-sized pieces covered in flour.

 - Laminate the dough to create flaky layers.

 Keep the butter cold and don't over handle or overwork the dough.
 The heat from your hands can melt the butter in the dough.
 Try to keep the butter in solid bits to create those flaky, tender layers.